HugoNotHere/OnixClientFaq/README.md

 An error occurred while trying to inject Onix Client.
 This may be due to your antivirus, however, we cannot quite pinpoint this issue to a cause.
 Please open a ticket if you have issues resolving this problem.

-## 🎨 How can I get Onix UI?

-It's being remade as of recently.
-You'll have to wait.

 ## 💰 How can I support Onix and the client?

 You can support us by [becoming a patron](https://www.patreon.com/onixclient).
 The perks are listed in the tiers.
 If you buy a tier, please don't hesitate to open a ticket to get your roles if the bot hasn't already synced them.